SuperOfficeDocs/superoffice-docs/docs/online/migrate/index.md

 ## Start Online Migration Tool

 The SuperOffice CRM Online Migration Tool (OMT) is responsible for transferring a local onsite database and document archive to CRM Online.
-It also makes sure that a set of initial configuration steps are carried out.
+It also makes sure that a set of initial configuration steps is carried out.

 > [!CAUTION]
 >